 Are you saving or investing money?
 Though these terms are sometimes used interchangeably, they mean different things.
-We’ll explain the difference between saving vs investing and what financial goals you should have for both.
+Our credit counseling advice is to review them.
+ACCC is here to explain the difference between saving vs investing and outline what financial goals you should have for both.

 Saving vs Investing: What’s the Difference?